Risersoft/Gate/pages/Gateweb/Admin_NoticeBoard.md

 ![](/images/ANoticeBoardListweb.png)

 ## Edit

 You can edit the notice board by following the given steps:

-**STEP-1**: Select the Date that you want to edit from notice board list.
+**STEP-1**: Select the row that you want to edit from notice board list.

 **STEP-2**: Right click on it and select **Edit Notice Board** option.